pftf/RPi4/Readme.md

 &#x1F53B;&#x1F53B;&#x1F53B;&#x1F53B;&#x1F53B;&#x1F53B;&#x1F53B;&#x1F53B;&#x1F53B;

-* Do __NOT__ expect this firmware to be fully functional when it comes to supporting your ARM64 OS of choice (or even to support your OS at all if you plan to use Windows),  as it is still very much in development stage.
+* Do __NOT__ expect this firmware to be fully functional when it comes to supporting your ARM64 OS of choice or providing all the features you would expect from a regular UEFI platform.
+This is __EXPERIMENTAL__ software.

 * You will __NOT__ get SD support in Linux because current Linux kernels are missing and updated SD card driver with the required ACPI bindings.

-* You may __NOT__ get networking support in Linux, unless you use a __very recent__ Linux kernel.
+* You may __NOT__ get networking support in Linux, unless you use a __very recent__ Linux kernel (version 5.7 or later) or one into which the 5.7 fixes have been backported.

-* You will __NOT__ be able to use any of the USB-A ports if you try to run Windows.
+* You will __NOT__ get networking in Windows unless you use an external adapter, for which an ARM64 driver already exists.
+Especially, native Ethernet or Wifi support on Windows will only happen if Broadcom, or a third party, produces a new driver...

-  This means that any attempt to boot Windows from a USB drive plugged at the back of your device will crash.
+* You will __NOT__ be able to use the USB-A ports in Windows, unless you manually patch the `usbxhci.sys` driver.
+Provided you are installing a recent version of Windows 10 for ARM64 (20H1 or later) this may be accomplished using the command line and Windows utility found [here](https://github.com/pbatard/winpatch).

-* Please understand that you are using an __EXPERIMENTAL__ firmware, which means that not everything is expected to be working and that you may have to wait for a more stable release (which may be months away) if you want something that "simply works".
+* Most OSes will be not be able to use more than 3 GB of RAM, even if you have a 4 GB or 8 GB model.
+This is the result of a hardware bug in the Broadcom CPU that powers the Rapsberry Pi 4.
+In order to be able to access more than 3 GB of RAM, OSes such as Linux or Windows require a workaround, like the one proposed in issue #20.

 * This firmware was built from the
   [official EDK2 repository](https://github.com/tianocore/edk2-platforms/tree/master/Platform/RaspberryPi/RPi4),